The Echo (novel)

 The Echo is the fifth crime novel written by award-winning British crime fiction author Minette Walters and published in 1997.
-Like all of her books, The Echo is a stand-alone (non-series) novel whose characters do not appear in any of her other books.
+The Echo is a stand-alone (non-series) novel whose characters do not appear in any of her other books.
 Originally published in English, The Echo has been translated into nine other languages in print and recorded as an e-book in both English and German.

 Synopsis

 When a homeless man going by the name Billy Blake starves himself to death in the garage of socialite Amanda Powell, journalist Michael Deacon is sent to get the story.
 Questions abound about Deacon digs into the pasts of both Billy Blake and Amanda Powell: who is Billy Blake?
 Could he be Amanda's previously vanished husband?
 Why did he choose to starve himself in her garage and in full view of a freezer full of food?
 Why is Amanda so interested in Billy Blake, and why does she pay for his funeral?
 Along the investigative path, Deacon encounters an unusual cast of characters from Billy's past as well as his own.